lucia2007/bookwormkid/README.md

 If an admin is signed in, the edit/delete buttons are visible on the individual product cards as well.
 For details see the admin section.

+Back to top button is present in the right bottom corner of the page.

 **Book Detail View**

 Each book detail page contains an image of the book, the title, the author, category, age range, price, rating and book description.
 The description is collapsed and can be unpacked by clicking read more button or collapsed by clicking read less button.